Gorzkun/AniData/README.md

-# Text analysis on Anime scripts
+# Text analysis on the script of Demon Slayer Kimetsu no Yaiba Season 1

-Get to really know your favourite anime, see what the script its really all about.
+Get to really know Demon Slayer, see what the script its really all about.